Lesson video

 They're replaced with a group known as the clergy.

-So anybody who kind of works for the Church and has been invested in the Church, they are known as the clergy.
+So anybody kind of works for the Church and has been invested in the Church, they're known as the clergy.

 And these clergymen had to be loyal to the pope.

-But if you were only loyal to your king at the expense of being loyal to the pope, then you were going to be replaced.
+But if you were only loyal or king at the expense of being loyal to the pope, then you were going to be replaced.

 They saw the clergy effectively become a separate group in society.

-So bishops were no longer just like local lords, they had separate duties and responsibilities.
+So bishops were no longer just like local laws/ They had separate duties and responsibilities.

-In 1077 Pope Gregory VII was able to demonstrate the power that he had acquired in quite a dramatic way.
+In 1077, Pope Gregory VII was able to demonstrate the power that he had acquired in quite dramatic way.

-And fearing for his life Henry IV travelled to see Pope Gregory VII spending three days outside in the snow, barefoot, dressed in rags, whilst begging to have his excommunication lifted.
+And fearing for his life, Henry IV traveled to see Pope Gregory VII, spending three days outside in the snow, barefoot, dressed in rags, whilst begging to have his excommunication lifted.

 It was a very, very clear sign to all of Europe that the Church was a growing power.